cyberw/aiolocust/README.md

 [![Downloads](https://static.pepy.tech/personalized-badge/aiolocust?period=total&units=INTERNATIONAL_SYSTEM&left_color=GREY&right_color=GREEN&left_text=downloads)](https://pepy.tech/projects/aiolocust)
 [![Build Status](https://github.com/cyberw/aiolocust/workflows/Tests/badge.svg)](https://github.com/cyberw/aiolocust/actions?query=workflow%3ATests)

-This is a 2026 reimagining of [Locust](https://github.com/locustio/locust/).
+This is a 2026 reimagining of the load testing tool [Locust](https://github.com/locustio/locust/).
 It is possible that we may merge the projects at some point, but for now it is a separate library.

 **!!!
 This is pre-alpha software, not production ready !!!**